michaelsteven/terraform-openshift4-azure/README.md

 # OpenShift 4 UPI on Azure Cloud

 This [terraform](terraform.io) implementation will deploy OpenShift 4.x into an Azure VNET, with two subnets for controlplane and worker nodes.
 Traffic to the master nodes is handled via a pair of loadbalancers, one for internal traffic and another for external API traffic.
 Application loadbalancing is handled by a third loadbalancer that talks to the router pods on the infra nodes.
-Worker, Infra and Master nodes are deployed across 3 Availability Zones
+Worker, Infra and Master nodes are deployed across 3 Availability Zones.
+Note that this version will leverage an existing Azure Storage Account.

 ![Topology](./media/topology.svg)